underscoreio/essential-slick/src/pages/3-modifying.md

 The return value is the number of rows affected.

-The SQL generated for the action can be seen by `delete.statements`:
+The SQL generated for the action can be seen by calling `delete.statements`:

 ~~~ scala
 messages.filter(_.sender === "HAL").delete.statements